Randomness and Differentiability: Computable randomness and differentiability

 We now describe how to deal with the general situation.
-For $p,q\in\Q$, $p>0$, we say that an interval is a \emph{$(p,q)$--interval} if it is the image of a basic dyadic interval under the affine transformation $y \ria py+q$.
+Our main technical concept is the following.
+For $p,q\in\Q$, $p>0$, we say that an interval is a \emph{$(p,q)$--interval} if it is the image of a basic dyadic interval under the affine transformation $y \mapsto py+q$.
 Thus, a $(p,q)$--interval has the form

 for some $i \in \ZZ, n \in \NN$.

 We will show in Lemma~\ref{lem:ratspq} that there are rationals $p,q$ and $r,s$ such that

 The strategy $\Gamma$ is in the betting state on $(p,q)$ intervals in the tree of intervals, and in the non-betting state on $(r,s)$--intervals.
 For each state, it proceeds exactly like the Doob strategy in the corresponding state.
 In addition, when $\Gamma$ switches state, the current interval is split into intervals of the other type (usually, into infinitely many intervals).
 Nonetheless, the other state takes effect immediately.
 So, in the betting state, we have to immediately bet on all the components of this (usually) infinite splitting.